 Each year, the HPFEB allocates approximately 40 quotas to federal agencies for both the Emerging and Senior Leaders courses.
 Agencies are required to rigorously screen candidates to help ensure they will complete the demanding class and course work.

-The guidelines and application process for the FY-2020 Pacific Leadership Academy will be posted here by June 30, 2019.
+The guidelines and application process for the FY-2020 Pacific Leadership Academy were posted here in June, 2019.

 Fellows represent an expansive cross-section of civilian and military agencies and organizations throughout the Pacific Rim.
 This inter-agency perspective provides the Fellows an opportunity to network with and gain peer support from professionals of other agencies to enhance the learning process and the value of the PLA experience.